steph-inners/steph-inners.github.io/index.md

 - Chicken saltimbocca; from Trisha’s Table; by Trisha Yearwood; pg 108
 - Fettuccine Alfredo with Salmon and asparagus; from The Joy of Cooking; by Irma S Rombauer, Marion Rombauer Becker, and Ethan Becker; pg 327

-### Why is your personal website one giant Markdown doc?
+### Why is your personal website just one big Markdown doc?
 **It’s lightweight and easy to update**

 What it says on the tin.
+Unnecessarily bloated websites are exhausting to maintain *and view*.

+**It’s free**
+This site is hosted on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages), which natively supports Markdown (.md) files with readable styling out of the box.
+I highly recommend it for a no-frills content delivery platform, especially if you’re familiar with or want to learn git.

+For a free service with more frills (functionality), I recommend [Wordpress.com](wordpress.com).
+Wordpress is likely better for typical blogging or online portfolio needs.

 **It’s a perfectionism blocker**